adamelliotfields/dotfiles/readme.md

 #### Windows

 The steps are similar to Linux, but you need to install [Gpg4win](https://www.gpg4win.org).
-Get the key ID using Cmdlets:
+Here's how to get the key ID:

 ```powershell
 $yourKey = gpg --list-keys --with-colons $YOUR_EMAIL |